Superman: The Movie - Extended Cut & Special Edition 2-Film Collection

 The Video: Sizing Up the Picture

-Superman The Movie: Extended Cut is presented in a 1080p/AVC MPEG-4 encode with an aspect ratio of 2.40:1, preserving Director of Photograhy Geoffrey Unsworth visuals in all their epic glory.
-It is almost shocking to see the restored segments in high definition widescreen, compared to the recomposed shots and panning and scanning which made up the television broadcasts.
+Superman The Movie: Extended Cut is presented in a 1080p/AVC MPEG-4 encode with an aspect ratio of 2.40:1, preserving Director of Photography Geoffrey Unsworth's visuals in all their epic glory.
+It is almost shocking to see the restored segments in high definition widescreen, compared to the recomposed shots (medium shots turning into close-ups and so forth) and panning and scanning which made up the television broadcasts.

 Overall, the picture quality of the Extended Cut compares favorably to the other high definition versions of Superman, including the Original Theatrical Cut and the Special Edition although there are differences in color timing, framing, and detail based on side-by-side comparisons.
 It's clear that this version was taken from a different master source, although I am not fully aware of all the details which went into the production.
 Overall, it's difficult to say which is the "better" version, but I found the Extended Cut to look slightly softer and less consistent than the Blu-ray cuts which came before it.